 View a detailed consultant profile on Deborah Seaman.

-Clive teaches six quarterly classes for POD: Conflict Resolution Skills for Health Care Professionals; Difficult People and Difficult Behavior: Tips, Tactics, and Tools; Essential Training and Coaching Skills; Rapid Process Improvement; Turning Negative Emotions Into Positive Outcomes; and Stress Management.
-In addition, he excels at retreat facilitation and leadership coaching, offering humor, behavioral insights, and a perceptive approach to teamwork enhancement.
-He has led over 850 workshops and retreats and served over 375 clients, from small businesses to Fortune 500 companies.
+Clive teaches seven quarterly classes for POD: Conflict Resolution Skills for Health Care Professionals; Difficult People and Difficult Behavior; Essential Training and Coaching Skills; Rapid Process Improvement; Turning Negative Emotions Into Positive Outcomes; Conflict Management; and Stress Management.
+In addition, he excels at retreat facilitation and leadership coaching, offering humor, behavioral insights, and a practical approach to building teams.
+He has led over 1,000 workshops and retreats and served over 375 clients, from small businesses to Fortune 500 companies.
 Clive’s higher education and healthcare experience is extensive, working with over 50 University of Washington, Health Sciences, and UW Medicine departments.

 Clive, a published author of three books and current newspaper columnist, enjoys travel, exercise, reading, and artwork.

 View a detailed consultant profile on Clive Shearer.